-

 Rainwater harvesting is promoted as one solution to this problem in the Virginia Rainwater Harvesting Manual 2007.
 In 2001, Virginia passed a Senate bill 1416 which gave income tax credit to individuals and corporations that installed rainwater systems.
 It was not funded, and active efforts are underway to put in place future tax credits.

-Statues: No statues or laws regulating rainwater currently known to be in place.
+Statutes: No statutes or laws regulating rainwater currently known to be in place.

 Taxes: No current state tax inc